 Spend the weekend learning the latest advancements as interpreted by the finest pediatric infectious disease specialists.
 Our faculty are excited to share their expertise and encourage you to bring your questions and challenges for casual group discussions.
 Hearing peers analyze patient care issues similar to your own will expose you to new ideas for your practice.
 You'll return from IDC New York better prepared to assist your patients.

 Discover why your colleagues attend every year:

 - Relevant topics.
-Gain new information on vaccinations, antibiotics, influenza, lice, fungal infections, measles, repertory illnesses, enteroviruses, outpatient concerns and international considerations.
+Gain new information on vaccinations, antibiotics, influenza, sexually transmitted infections, lyme disease, respiratory illnesses, Zika virus, sports-related infections, travel medicine concerns and international considerations.